nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Inventory items are the items that you want to keep track in your restaurant.
 The input for inventory items are flexible, so that you can define the items according to your needs. <br>

+`Name` and `Supplier` are used to uniquely identify an inventory item.

 You can keep track of restaurant items such as chair, frying pan, spoon or even ingredients such as milk, chicken, etc. <br>

 All items related commands have a suffix `-i`.